eventer-neuroscience/eventer-fresh/content/downloads/intro.md

 <div align="justify">

 Please follow the below link to download the latest version of Eventer.
 All downloads are currently hosted by sourceforge.
+Don't forget to click "**join the group**" [here](https://groups.google.com/g/eventer-neuroscience-announcements) to keep up to date with version releases and important information!
 </div>

 <center>